harman28/gocardless-pro-ruby/README.md

 ## Usage Examples

 - In the case of a single response, the client will return you an instance of the resource
-- In the case of list responses, the client will return an instance of `ListResponse`.
+- In the case of list responses, the client will return an instance of `ListResponse`, which is enumerable.
 - You can also call `#all` to get a lazily paginated list of resource that will deal with making extra API requests to paginate through all the data

 ### Initialising the client

 The client is initialised with an Access Token.
-You can also pass in `environment` as `:sandbox` to make requests to the sandbox environment rather than production.
+You can also pass in `environment` as `:sandbox` to make requests to the sandbox environment rather than the live one.

 ```rb
 @client = GoCardlessPro::Client.new(